robjhyndman/forecast/cran-comments.md

-Corrected errors reported at <https://cran.r-project.org/web/checks/check_results_forecast.html>.
+Attempted to fix issue regarding defining R_NO_REMAP before R headers from C++ as advised by email from CRAN

+Note that it is not possible for us to test this, but I think we have done what is required.

 ## Test environments

-* ubuntu 22.04 (local): R 4.3.1
+* KDE neon 6.0 based on ubuntu 22.04 (local): R 4.3.2
 * macOS (on GitHub Actions): release
 * windows (on GitHub Actions): release
-* ubuntu 22.04.3 (on GitHub Actions): devel, release, oldrel
+* ubuntu 22.04.4 (on GitHub Actions): devel, release, oldrel
 * win-builder: devel, release, oldrelease

 ## R CMD check results